DUI Protecting Your Rights. Standing Up For Your Freedom.

 Field Sobriety Tests

 Police often administer standardized field sobriety tests when they believe someone has been driving while intoxicated or under the influence of a drug.
-However, much confusion arises from what the tests actually consists of.
-Our Clearwater DUI lawyers are here to clarify, so that you are well informed.
+However, much confusion arises from what the tests actually consist of.
+Our Clearwater DUI lawyers are here to clarify so that you are well informed.

 1. Walk & Turn Test – The officer will ask drivers to walk heel-to-toe in one direction and then have them turn around and repeat the walk.
 If the person stumbles or falls, they may be considered to be under the influence.